eimantasp123/todo-APP/README.md

 ## Description

 The To-Do App is a web-based application designed to help users manage their tasks efficiently.
 It features user authentication, task management, and a user-friendly interface for adding, editing, and deleting tasks.
 The app also supports profile management where users can update their personal information and profile picture.
+The system only works on the local browser.
+In whichever browser the user created the account, it is valid there.
+If the Chrome browser was used to create the account, then the firefox browser will not be available for this account.

 ## Features